PE2teamC/PE2/README.md

 ## Overview
-This software is programed to analyze measured data of semiconductor wafers.
+This software is programmed to analyze measured .xml data of semiconductor wafers.
+You can select the file you want or view the entire data analyzed.
+Through this program, you can save the processed data as a .png file or save the data as a .csv file.

 ## Contents
 1. [Info](#Info)